dragon-lang/rund/README.md

 The build/test/install code is written in D and contained in `make.d`.
 If you already have `rund` compiled and installed, you can use that to run `make.d`, otherwise, you can use the compiler directly to run it:

 > NOTE: there is a bug on windows where using `dmd -run` will introduce a `LINKCMD` environment variable that will set the linker to `OPTLINK` but then further invocations of dmd with a model set (i.e. `-m64`) will use the Microsoft linker.
-This makes `dmd` use the Microsoft linker command line interface with OPTLINK!
+This makes `dmd` use the Microsoft linker command line interface with OPTLINK! (see https://issues.dlang.org/show_bug.cgi?id=18729)

 ### Build rund